QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 To find passwords, refer to [Password spraying](/cybersecurity/red-team/s2.discovery/techniques/passwords/spraying.md).

+You can use [BloodHound](/cybersecurity/red-team/tools/utilities/windows/bloodhound.md) to collect and analyze information to find attack vectors and attack paths.

 📚 We often find the Domain Controller IP and use it as the target of every other request, such as SMB requests, etc.
 </div></div>